servicecatalog/oscm-approval/README.md

 ```

 ## Preparation
 - Login to oscm-portal as supplier administrator with service manager and technology manager role
+- Import the [technical service template](https://github.com/servicecatalog/oscm-app/blob/master/oscm-app-approval/src/main/resources/TechnicalService.xml) for the approval tool
+- Create a free marketable service for the approval tool and publish it on the supplier marketplace.
+For details about publishing services in OSCM, refer to the [Supplier's Guide](https://github.com/servicecatalog/documentation/blob/master/Development/oscm-doc-user/resources/manuals/integration/en/Supplier.pdf).
 - Register a new customer and a technical user with administrator role in this organization.
 Note down the credentials of this user and customer organization id.
 - As supplier administrator create following custom attributes